Contact Us |

 The CIBMTR (Center for International Blood and Marrow Transplant Research) works with scientists around the world to improve care for people with blood cancers and other diseases.
 The CIBMTR studies treatments such as hematopoietic cell transplantation (HCT) and cellular therapies.
 Our medical research helps people live longer and feel healthier.

-To study medical treatments, CIBMTR collects some personal data.
+To study medical treatments, the CIBMTR collects some personal data.
 Personal data is information about you.
 You have the right control your data.
 Here is how we collect, use, store and protect your data.
 As a scientific research organization, we obey these privacy laws:

 We do not release confidential data or any data that you restricted in a signed consent form.